What are short-term business statistics?

 Comparability between the national results published by Eurostat is ensured by detailed legal rules regarding the definitions of indicators, the level of detail, reference periods etc. These rules are laid down in Regulation 1165/98 and subsequent implementing and amending regulations.
 Twice a year Eurostat checks Member States' compliance with the Regulation.

-STS indicators for the EU-28 and the euro area are calculated as weighted averages of countries' indicators.
-The weights reflect the countries relative sizes in a given base year (currently 2010) for the relevant economic sectors and indicators (e.g. the relative share in the European industrial production of cars, the relative shares in the European turnover in business services etc.)
+STS indicators for the European Union and the euro area are calculated as weighted averages of countries' indicators.
+The weights reflect the countries relative sizes in a given base year for the relevant economic sectors and indicators (e.g. the relative share in the European industrial production of cars, the relative shares in the European turnover in business services etc.)

 STS indicators are published as calendar adjusted time series and as seasonally adjusted time series.
 For the calendar adjustment, special calendar effects (e.g. public holidays) are removed.
-Additionally, for seasonal adjustments, special effects like increased retail trade turnover in December because of Christmas shopping or reduced industrial production during summer holidays is corrected.
+Additionally, for seasonal adjustment, special effects like increased retail trade turnover in December because of Christmas shopping or reduced industrial production during summer holidays are corrected.
 These adjustments facilitate the month to month comparison of indicators.